 The Library holds an extensive collection of official publications forming the Official Publications Unit (O.P.U.) which is housed in the External Store.

-Most material on the open shelves of the O.P.U. is listed in the computer catalogue.
-It should be noted that some publications are not individually recorded in the computer catalogue because they form part of large series, such as Command Papers and House of Commons Papers and Bills.
+Most material is listed on Primo.
+It should be noted that some publications are not individually recorded on Primo because they form part of large series, such as Command Papers and House of Commons Papers and Bills.
 In this case individual publications can be traced through the various lists detailed in this leaflet.
-However, more and more material is now being added to the computer catalogue and more recent command papers should now be recorded.
+However, more and more material is now being added to Primo and more recent command papers should now be recorded.

 British Government Publications

 The Stationery Office Publications.
 The main publisher and distributor of British government publications is The Stationery Office (TSO) (formerly HMSO).
 Nearly all material offered for sale by TSO is listed in the annual Government Publications Catalogue, now named The Stationery Office Annual Catalogue (REF Z2009.G7), which is held by the Library from 1894.
 This is supplemented by daily and monthly catalogues, which provide up to date information for the current year.
 The daily list can be accessed on the web at: http://www.tsoshop.co.uk/bookstore.asp?FO=38793

 There are various other guides available to Stationery Office publications, staff will be able to advise on their use.